pandammonium/blipper-widget-old/README.txt

 Currently, only English is supported.
 I'm afraid I don't yet know how to make other languages available.
 If you'd like to help, let me know in the comments on [my Blipper Plugin page](http://pandammonium.org/wordpress-dev/blipper-widget/).

 = About Polaroid|Blipfoto =
-[Polaroid|Blipfoto](https://www.polaroidblipfoto.com/) is a photo journalling service, allowing users to post one photo a day along with descriptive text and tags.
+[Polaroid|Blipfoto](https://www.polaroidblipfoto.com/) is a photo journal service, allowing users to post one photo a day along with descriptive text and tags.
 It uses OAuth 2.0 to ensure that your password is kept secure.
 You will need to obtain these from Polaroid|Blipfoto.
 This is a straightforward process and instructions are given below.

 This plugin is independent of and unendorsed by Polaroid|Blipfoto.